Wouter-VDP/nuecc_python/README.md

 ### Data to simulation comparisons
 <a name="datamc"></a>

-All data to simualtion comparison plots are inside [NuePlots_datamc.ipynb](https://github.com/Wouter-VDP/nuecc_python/blob/master/NuePlots_datamc.ipynb) and rely on the plotting class.
+All data to simulation comparison plots are inside [NuePlots_datamc.ipynb](https://github.com/Wouter-VDP/nuecc_python/blob/master/NuePlots_datamc.ipynb) and rely on the plotting class.
 The class is initialised as follows:

 ```(python)
 plotter = plot_class.Plotter(